xmos/lib_src/doc/rst/programming_guide/multi_rate_hifi_src.rst

  * src_mrhf_fir.c / src_mrhf_fir.h

    These files provide Finite Impulse Response (FIR) filtering setup, with calls to the assembler-optimized inner loops.
 They provide functions for handling down-sampling by 2, synchronous or over-sampling by 2 FIRs.
-It also provides functions for handling polyphase filters used for rational ratio rate change in the SSRC and adaptive FIR filters used in the asynchronous section of the ASRC.
+They also provides functions for handling polyphase filters used for rational ratio rate change in the SSRC and adaptive FIR filters used in the asynchronous section of the ASRC.

  * src_mrhf_filter_defs.c / src_mrhf_filter_defs.h